tldr-pages/tldr/pages/common/docker-compose.md

 > Run and manage multi container docker applications.

-- Create and start containers in the background using a local `docker-compose.yml` file:
+- Create and start all containers in the background using a local `docker-compose.yml` file:

 `docker-compose up -d`

-- Start containers, rebuild if necessary:
+- Start all containers, rebuild if necessary:

 `docker-compose up --build`

-- Start containers using a custom configuration file:
+- Start all containers using a custom configuration file:

 `docker-compose --file {{path/to/config}} up`

-- Stop running containers:
+- Stop all running containers:

 `docker-compose stop`

-- Stop and remove containers, networks, images, and volumes:
+- Stop and remove all containers, networks, images, and volumes:

 `docker-compose down`

-- Follow logs:
+- Follow logs for all containers:

 `docker-compose logs --follow`